nosana-ci/pipeline-templates/templates/Kimi-VL-A3B-Instruct/README.md

-A high-throughput and memory-efficient inference engine for running DeepSeek's R1-Qwen-7B model using vLLM.
+A high-throughput and memory-efficient inference engine for running Kimi VL model using vLLM.

 ## Description

 This template provides an OpenAI-compatible API server for the Kimi VL A3B Instruct model, optimized for performance using vLLM.
-This model is based on Qwen2.5-Math-7B and fine-tuned with DeepSeek-R1 samples, offering a balanced trade-off between performance and resource requirements.
+It is an efficient open-source Mixture-of-Experts (MoE) vision-language model (VLM) that offers advanced multimodal reasoning, long-context understanding, and strong agent capabilities—all while activating only 2.8B parameters in its language decoder (Kimi-VL-A3B).
+Kimi-VL demonstrates strong performance across challenging domains: as a general-purpose VLM, Kimi-VL excels in multi-turn agent interaction tasks (e.g.,OSWorld), achieving state-of-the-art results comparable to flagship models.
+Furthermore, it exhibits remarkable capabilities across diverse challenging vision language tasks, including college-level image and video comprehension, optical character recognition (OCR), mathematical reasoning, multi-image understanding, and etc.

+In comparative evaluations, it effectively competes with cutting-edge efficient VLMs such as GPT-4o-mini, Qwen2.5-VL-7B, and Gemma-3-12B-IT, while surpassing GPT-4o in several specialized domains.

+Kimi-VL also advances the pareto frontiers of multimodal models in processing long contexts and perceiving clearly: Equipped with a 128K extended context window, Kimi-VL can processes long and diverse inputs, achieving impressive scores of 64.5 on LongVideoBench, and 35.1 on MMLongBench-Doc; Its native-resolution vision encoder, MoonViT, further allows it to see and understand ultra-high-resolution visual inputs, achieving 83.2 on InfoVQA and 34.5 on ScreenSpot-Pro, while maintaining lower computational cost with common visual inputs and general tasks.
 ## Usage Recommendations (from Moonshot AI)

 We recommend adhering to the following configurations when utilizing the Kimi VL series models, including benchmarking, to achieve the expected performance:

-- Set the temperature within the range of 0.5-0.7 (0.6 is recommended) to prevent endless repetitions or incoherent outputs.
-- Avoid adding a system prompt; all instructions should be contained within the user prompt.
-- For mathematical problems, it is advisable to include a directive in your prompt such as: "Please reason step by step, and put your final answer within \boxed{}."
-- When evaluating model performance, it is recommended to conduct multiple tests and average the results.
+- For Instruct models, it is recommended to use Temperature = 0.2

 ## Model Details